jrgrant/hass_ids_hyyp/README.md

 # Changelog:

 **Version 1.6.1**
-- Fixed an issue where alarm panels required entry of code or saving in the partition entity.
-(Home Assistant 2024.6.0 introduced a new change requiring alarm panels to enter a code when arming.
+- Fixed an issue where alarm panels required entry of code even when configured.
+(Home Assistant 2024.6.0 introduced a new change requiring alarm panels to enter a code when arming or to save it in the partition entity).

 **Version 1.6.0**
 - Removed `binary_sensor.[zone_name]_trigger` entity per deprecation notice.
 This information remains available within the `triggered` attribute in `switch.[zone_name]`